-How does it work: to lose weight successfully?
+How does it work: to lose weight?
 Many people ask themselves this question.
-Because it is usually easier to get the pounds on your hips than to get rid of them.
-And it is particularly difficult in cases of severe overweight or obesity, obesity.
+Because it is easier to get the pounds on your hips than to get rid of them.
+And it is difficult in cases of severe overweight or obesity.

-This can hardly be achieved on one's own initiative, but often only with the help of competent advice.
-Many health insurance companies offer or support weight loss courses.
-It is also advisable to talk to your doctor, as medication may also help.
-It is currently under discussion whether drug-assisted slimming aids are useful for a limited period of time, such as about a year, in phase two.
+This cannot be achieved on one's own initiative, but often only with the help of competent advice.
+A good deal of health insurance companies offer or support weight loss courses.
+It is also advisable to talk to your doctor as medication may also help.
+It is under discussion whether drug-assisted slimming aids are useful for a limited period, such as about a year, in phase two.

 Copyright: Landeszentrale fuer Gesundheitsfoerderung in Rheinland-Pfalz e.V.
 (LZG) Germany